angular/material/docs/guides/COMMIT_LEVELS.md

 The Angular Material team has a very specific process for change commits.

-Our commit process is intentionally restrictive to support the rapid iterations and manage change complexity within Angular Material.
+Our commit process is intentionally restrictive to (a) support the rapid evolution of Angular Material and (b) manage change complexity and coding standards within the framework.

 Angular Material uses a "Pull Request" process to allow team leaders opportunities to maintain code reviews, ensure sanity checks, encourage coding standards, and provide feedbackto the developer.

 #### General Rules